USRSE/usrse.github.io/pages/share.md

 ## Event

+Options:

-*   Post brief information about the event to the #general channel on Slack if relevant to a broad audience.
+*   Post information about the event to the #general channel on Slack if it's relevant to a broad audience.
-*   For discussing or organizing around upcoming events, or to share events of interest to a limited audience, try the #events channel.
+*   For discussing or organizing around upcoming events, or to share events of interest to a limited audience, use the #events channel.
 *   Tag @sc on Slack and ask for it to be added to the [Calendar](https://us-rse.org/calendar/) and/or the [Events & Training page](https://us-rse.org/events-training/).
     *   We’ll include upcoming events in the quarterly email newsletter .
-*   Ask @tweeters on Slack to tweet it (make sure we have a URL or event info to share).
+*   Ask @tweeters on Slack to tweet it; make sure we have a URL or event info to share.
 *   Consider trying to organize a meetup for US-RSE members if you’re going to an event where other RSEs are likely to be.
 Use Slack to see who else might be coming and organize something.
 If you do organize a meetup, let @sc know so we can promote it and share it as another distinct event.

 What events are relevant: conferences, workshops, webinars, etc. on research software related topics.

 ## Resource/Link/Paper

+Options:

 *   Write a post on your own blog about it and make sure your blog is part of the [community blog](https://us-rse.org/blog/); see the [instructions](https://github.com/USRSE/blog) or ping @sc for help adding it.
     *   We try to highlight community blog posts in our quarterly email newsletter.